NeoLorenzo/Realistic-Modular-Pygame-World-Generator/README.md

 ### 2. Scientifically-Grounded Realism

 The goal is to generate worlds with believable and emergent characteristics.
-Climate is an emergent property of the terrain, with temperature affected by altitude (adiabatic lapse rate) and humidity driven by **prevailing winds**, **rain shadows**, and distance from water.
-This creates realistic biomes, from lush jungles to arid deserts, that are a direct consequence of the underlying physics.
+Terrain is now a two-layer system: a foundational **bedrock** layer is generated first, then a **soil** layer is deposited on top, with deeper soil accumulating in flatter areas.
+Climate is an emergent property of this final terrain, with temperature affected by altitude (adiabatic lapse rate) and humidity driven by **prevailing winds**, **rain shadows**, and distance from water.
+This creates realistic biomes and geological features, like exposed rock on steep slopes, that are a direct consequence of the underlying physics.

 ### 3. Rapid, Interactive Design